How Much Is Alaska Worth Today

 Popular Opinions and Expert Insights

 Estimates of Alaska's total worth vary widely, depending on the methodology used and the assumptions made.
 Some experts have estimated the value of Alaska's natural resources alone to be in the trillions of dollars.
-However, other estimates take a more comprehensive approach, considering all of the factors mentioned above.
+Still, other estimates take a more comprehensive approach, considering all of the factors mentioned above.

 Tips and Expert Advice